We have taken the decision to stop offering email subscriptions to our websites.

 These site feeds use a well-established technology called RSS and allow you to be anonymously notified of new content.
 We will continue to promote some content through social media but accessing our feeds will provide a timelier view of our content.

 RSS stands for, amongst other things, Rich Site Summary.
 It is having a resurgence and is used extensively by publishing sites.
 What you do is give feed URLs to a news reader app and they will show you new content from the sites.
-Our feed URL is available from the “colophon” menu.
+Our feed URL is available from the “about” menu.

 There are many news reader apps, available on all platforms, as well as online.
 Further, many email clients will allow you to add RSS feeds.